khulnasoft-lab/design.khulnasoft.com/contents/regions/settings.md

 The options in the settings pages are grouped by categories inside [accordions](/components/accordion).
 The most frequently used options sould be made easily available to users on the page.
 Horizontal separators are placed between each grouped option to give elements enough room to breathe.

-Eached grouped option displays a title and a brief explanation of what users should expect when the the accordion is expanded.
+Each group displays a title and a brief explanation of what users should expect when the the accordion is expanded.
 Use consistent terms and follow the [voice and tone](/content/voice-tone) guidelines.

 ### Saving settings